scriptituk/xfade-easing/README.md

 The expression files in [expr/](expr) cater for RGBA and YUVA transparency formats in 4 planes as well as opaque RGB and YUV in 3 planes and mono/gray in 1 plane.

-For lossless intermediate video content with alpha channel support use the [xfade-easing.sh](#cli-script) `-v -f ` options with an alpha format, e.g. `rgba`/`yuva420p`, and .mkv filename extension.
+For lossless intermediate video content with alpha channel support use the [xfade-easing.sh](#cli-script) `-v -f ` options with an alpha format, e.g. `rgba` or `yuva420p`, and .mkv filename extension.

 For lossy video with alpha use an alpha format and the .webm extension.
 Note: webm encoding is extremely slow and webm alpha is not widely supported.